AFFMAE: Scalable Vision Pre-Training for High-Resolution Microscopy Segmentation on Desktop Hardware: Introduction

 \section{Introduction}

-Biomedical diagnostics accumulate large volumes of unlabeled high-resolution images (e.g., histology, electron microscopy, radiology), yet pretraining strong foundation models is often out of reach for many groups.
-Two constraints dominate in practice: (i) \textit{compute}, since high-resolution pretraining commonly assumes server-grade multi-GPU setups, and (ii) \textit{data governance}, where moving sensitive datasets to external cloud infrastructure can trigger lengthy HIPAA/IRB processes and institutional review.
-These frictions are especially pronounced in \emph{novel} biomedical regimes—e.g., a newly studied cell phenotype, stain, scanner, or acquisition protocol—where no curated public dataset exists, but a lab may have a large private archive.
-In such settings, prior work repeatedly finds that pretraining on the target domain improves transfer over generic ImageNet-style initialization \cite{medicalssl,radimagenet,modelgenesis,retfound}; more broadly, transfer improves as the pretraining distribution becomes closer to the downstream domain \cite{domainspecifictransfer}.
+Biomedical diagnostics accumulate large volumes of unlabeled high-resolution images (e.g., histology, electron microscopy, radiology), yet pretraining models remains out of reach for many groups.
+Two constraints dominate in practice: (i) \textit{compute}, since high-resolution pretraining often assumes server-grade multi-GPU setups, and (ii) \textit{data governance}, where moving sensitive datasets to external cloud infrastructure can trigger lengthy HIPAA/IRB processes and institutional review.
+These frictions are especially pronounced in \emph{novel} biomedical regimes—e.g., a newly studied cell phenotype, stain, scanner, or acquisition protocol—where no curated public dataset exists, but a lab may still have a large private archive.
+In such settings, prior work repeatedly finds that pretraining on the target domain improves transfer over generic ImageNet-style initialization \cite{radimagenet,modelgenesis,retfound}; more broadly, transfer improves as the pretraining distribution approaches the downstream domain \cite{domainspecifictransfer}.
 This motivates \emph{in-house} pretraining methods that are feasible on desktop-class GPUs for privacy-sensitive and institutionally constrained labs.

-Pretraining objectives also come with different systems trade-offs.
-Contrastive and teacher-student approaches (e.g., CLIP, MoCo, DINO, I-JEPA) can produce strong general-purpose representations \cite{radfordclip,moco,dino,ijepa}, but often rely on multi-view pipelines, large effective batch sizes, memory banks/queues, or teacher networks.
-By contrast, masked image modeling (MIM)—and in particular Masked Autoencoders (MAE)—is attractive for institutions that are privacy-sensitive, institutionally constrained, and in financially tight environments because it is unusually efficient: the encoder processes only the visible tokens and learns from a within-image reconstruction signal, avoiding cross-image mixing during training and substantially reducing activation memory and FLOPs \cite{he2022masked}.
-The same masked-modeling template has also been adapted to other targets beyond raw pixels (e.g., depth-style objectives and joint masking/reconstruction variants) \cite{maskeddepthmodeling,multimae}, underscoring its continued utility as a practical pretraining method.